Front Doors: Design Options, Materials and Costs

 The front door you choose needs to fit in with the build’s overall design.
 “Aluminium lends itself to a more modern property with its precise and clean finish,” says Matt.
 “An aluminium door on a thatched cottage probably won’t work, and a classic panelled door with brass hardware won’t look right on an ultra-modern home, so you should consider your home’s architecture.”

-COSTS: Prices for the supply and fit of aluminium doors are comparable to that of timber options, starting around £1,500-£1,800, depending on the supplier.
+COSTS Prices for the supply and fit of aluminium doors are comparable to that of timber options, starting around £1,500-£1,800, depending on the supplier.
 Bespoke designs could set you back several thousand.

-Composite Door Options and Costs
+Composite Door Options & Costs

 Composite doors are modern option that can still give you a timber aesthetic.
 They’re available in a grained finish and come in a variety of colours.
 Although not as strong as aluminium, the reinforced materials of high-quality models offer excellent security and peace of mind.
 Both contemporary and traditional designs are readily available.